• Skip to primary navigation

 ABOUT ME

 Hey, I’m Chelsea!
 I'm a Colorado Mom baking up simple, gluten-free recipes at over a mile high above sea level.
-Here you'll find healthy breakfasts and snacks, decadent desserts, fun drinks, and high altitude adjustments.
-Join me, with a green smoothie in one hand and a cookie in the other!
+Here you'll find healthy breakfasts and snacks, decadent desserts, and fun drinks.
+Join me, whether you bake in the mountains or not!
 Read More…

 Get NEW RECIPES sent straight to your Inbox every month!